 How BMO Rewards compares to other rewards programs

 BMO Rewards gets high praise because it offers flexible travel options, and there are different ways you can use your points.
 The downside is you can’t book travel on your own through any travel operator and then apply your points later.
 That said, BMO Rewards does price match, so you don’t need to worry about overpaying.

-Scotia Rewards is arguably the most comparable program from the big five banks in Canada.
+Scotia Rewards is arguably the most comparable program among the big five banks in Canada.
 They get a slight edge since you can book your own travel and redeem your points later.
 However, neither program has any airline or hotel partners, and their credit card lineup is similar.

 American Express Membership Rewards is often cited as the best travel loyalty program from a bank since they have hotel and airline transfer partners.
 Plus, they have a fixed travel program that allows you to increase the value of your points.
 That said, American Express is accepted at fewer merchants compared to BMO cards.

 BMO Rewards is an excellent program because it’s easy to understand.
 Redemptions take no time at all, and earning points is incredibly easy.
 With a massive lineup of BMO Rewards credit cards, it won’t be hard to find one that aligns with your spending.
 Once you’ve earned enough points, you can quickly book that dream getaway you’ve been waiting for.